shashwata27/react-real-time-search/README.md

 # Real Time Search Using React

-_Search People by their Name, Phone number, Email or Location._
+_Search People by their Name, Phone number, Email, DOB or Location._

 ## Components